 Mann Egerton and computers

-I did a quick transfer over to MEVC – which was the vehicle contracts where they used to hire all the vehicles out – and then I left there because I was really not that keen.
-After Mackintosh’s … although I was happy that I’d got a job I really was not that keen on it all – and my husband said to me … ‘why don’t you give up work and have a rest?’
-So I decided, yes I would – I left there and I was at home a week and I decided ‘I can’t stand this!’ – and I decided I was going to find myself a little part-time job.
+So I did a quick transfer over to MEVC – which was the vehicle contracts where they used to hire all the vehicles out but then I left there because I was really not that keen.
+After Mackintosh’s … although I was happy that I had a job; I really was not that keen on it all.
+Then my husband said to me ‘why don’t you give up work and have a rest?’
+So I decided, yes, I would and I left.
+I was at home a week when I thought ‘I can’t stand this!’
+So I decided I was going to find myself a little part-time job.

-I was surprised really but I just liked meeting the people.
-There was all different types of people who came in there – obviously you’ve got your grumpy ones but you also got the ones who came in every day and you’d get a little old lady for a chat – one meat pie and a chat, type of thing – that was really nice.
+I just liked meeting the people.
+There were all different types of people who came in there – obviously you’ve got your grumpy ones but you also got the ones who came in every day and you’d get a little old lady for a chat – one meat pie and a chat, that type of thing – that was really nice.
 Lanes were very nice, very good to work for.
-So they did their baking there – John Lane did the baking with the help, obviously, of a couple of other people – did all the bread and cakes … wedding cakes they did, and birthday cakes … and his wife ran the shop side of it.
+They did their baking there.
+John Lane did the baking with the help, obviously, of a couple of other people, making all the bread and cakes including wedding and birthday cakes while his wife ran the shop side of it.

 Juggling childcare and jobs

-Well, it’s not there anymore – it’s now Mecca Bingo on Aylsham Road.
-And I can remember when I went for the interview – I had A. in his pushchair then … and I walked all the way from just near the County Hall (that’s where we were living at the time) and I walked all the way to The Norwood Rooms and I had A. sitting in a pushchair in the interview, the manager actually shew me what you had to do.
+It’s not there anymore – it’s now Mecca Bingo on Aylsham Road.
+I can remember when I went for the interview, I walked all the way from just near County Hall (that’s where we were living at the time) to The Norwood Rooms with my son in his pushchair and he stayed with me in his pushchair while I was interviewed.
 I learnt the Silver Service while I was there and started work the following week.
-You obviously didn’t go in until the evening, so P. looked after A. and I used to drive myself to work … and depending on what type of function it was – sometimes they had people from all-male functions on Saturday night they would have a big band and an a la carte menu.
+I worked in the evenings so my husband looked after the baby and I used to drive myself to work.
+Sometimes they had people from all-male functions on Saturday night when they would have a big band and an a la carte menu.
 They also had great big parties and I quite liked that.

-I got the job there and left Boulton and Paul and worked for Charles Bizley at Builders Equipment on City Road.
-Whilst I was there I got quite friendly with the manager there – and old gentleman who used to call me ‘Mrs Woman’ – he’s dead and gone now, bless his heart … and he used to say things like ‘Whatever’s the matter with your face, Mrs Woman?’
-‘I wish I could do something during the day’ I said, ‘rather than come out at night’ – I think that was perhaps what I didn’t like … P.’s been to work all day and I’ve been at home; when he comes home I go out.
+So I left Boulton and Paul and went to work for Charles Bizley at Builders Equipment on City Road.
+Whilst I was there, I got quite friendly with the manager – an old gentleman who used to call me ‘Mrs Woman’ – he’s dead and gone now, bless his heart … and he used to say things like ‘Whatever’s the matter with your face, Mrs Woman?’
+‘I wish I could do something during the day’ I said, ‘rather than come out at night.
+My husband is out at work all day while I am at home and then when he comes home, I have to go out.’

-No – and so he said ‘What sort of things did you used to do?’
-And I told him I worked in the accounts at John Mackintosh, Mann Egerton – so he then asked ‘what sort of things did you do?’ so I told him and he said, ‘When does A. start school?’
+Then he asked, ‘What sort of things did you used to do?’
+So I told him how I had worked in accounts at John Mackintosh and Mann Egerton.
+And then he said, ‘When does your son start school?’
+I told him, ‘beginning of September.’

 So I said, ‘Yes please!’

-So … it was a bit of a challenge really ‘cos he said I could go in “when I could” … “as and when I could” – as soon as A. had gone to school but at that time A. wasn’t staying for school lunch, so I used to take A. to school, walk from school – which was just off the Ring Road at Barrett Road and then I used to walk or cycle to Builders Equipment on the City Road to get there for quarter past nine.
-I worked there till quarter to twelve; I left off, came back to the school, picked A. up and brought him home for lunch, took him back to school and then got back to work and left off at quarter past three.
+The new job was a bit of a challenge.
+The Manager said I could go in ‘as and when I could’.
+My son was at school but at that time he wasn’t staying for lunch, so I used to take him to school and then I used to walk or cycle to Builders Equipment on the City Road to get there for quarter past nine.
+I worked till quarter to twelve when I left off, picked my son up and brought him home for lunch, then I dropped him back at school before going back to work until quarter past three.

-I kept that up for a few years.
-Four or five years.
-In school holidays my Mum used to look after A. and then my Auntie looked after him as well so I could still go to work – but they allowed me to do two full days instead of all this messing about as and when I could sort of business so it was quite good, and then obviously as he grew older I worked longer hours … and there I remained for thirty-two years.
+I kept that up for four or five years.
+In school holidays my Mum and then my Auntie used to look after my son so I could still go to work.
+And then obviously as he grew older, I worked longer hours … and there I remained for thirty-two years.

-Yes, I always did something in Accounts.
-Mostly the cash sales.
-When I first went there I was just helping out.
-When A. was small, I did whatever people wanted me to do – whether that be banking the cash sales or banking or anything like that – copy invoices, filing … I didn’t mind what I did … I just did what I was asked to do because I was grateful to be at work during the day.
-And then eventually I took over doing the banking and chasing the accounts and, as I say, at one point I worked the big old Burroughs machine while a lady was off sick for a while, but I always did the banking and the queries, bank reconciliations, chasing money – and that’s what I did till I retired.
+When I first went there, I was just helping out and I did whatever people wanted me to do – whether that be banking the cash sales, copying invoices, filing … I didn’t mind what I did … I just did what I was asked to do because I was grateful to be at work during the day.
+However. eventually I took over doing the banking and chasing the accounts and, at one point I went back to working onthe big old Burroughs machine while a lady was off sick for a while, but I always did the banking, dealing with queries, bank reconciliations and chasing money – and that’s what I did till I retired.

-Actually, it is an Accountant’s job, but I don’t really know how I ever got into that – because the person who taught me to do it was an Accountant – and he was one of our Managing Directors at one time and he showed me what to do and then, from then on, I was really on my own.
-I’ve always done it on my own, although my boss was actually an Accountant when I left, he didn’t get involved in it.
-If I ever couldn’t balance it, I’d just go and tell him and he said ‘Oh that’s OK, you’ll sort it out’ and I used to think ‘How am I going to sort it out?’ – and then I’d sit there and leave it a little while and do something else and then I’d come home and have dinner and go to bed and then I’d wake up in the middle of the night – this is the truth – P. would tell you if he was here – he’s known me to get up in the middle of the night and get a pen and paper and actually write figures down ready for the morning – because there’s the answer to my problem … and I’ve done that many a time.
+Actually, it was an Accountant’s job, but I don’t really know how I ever got into that – because the person who taught me to do it was an Accountant, one of our Managing Directors, and he showed me what to do and then, from then on, I was really on my own.
+I’ve always done it on my own, although my boss was actually an Accountant he didn’t get involved in it.
+If I ever couldn’t balance it, I’d just go and tell him and he said ‘Oh that’s OK, you’ll sort it out’ and I used to think ‘How am I going to sort it out?’ – and then I’d sit there and leave it a little while and do something else and then I’d come home and have dinner and go to bed and then I’d wake up in the middle of the night – this is the truth – my husband would tell you if he was here – he’s known me to get up in the middle of the night and get a pen and paper and actually write figures down ready for the morning because I had the answer to my problem … and I’ve done that many a time.
 I suppose in your subconscious mind you’re thinking about it and suddenly it comes in quick!
 I’ve taken this piece of paper to work and its had all the figures on it I need – exactly … unbelievable, really, that I could remember it.

 When you’re doing that type of job you’re brain is like a sponge – you absorb all the information there, because it’s not yours personally – you absorb it all when you’re working on it, but once you’re finished with it it’s forgotten.
 I used to chase all their money and I’d done that for thirty-odd years as well.

-I was.
-Obviously the oldest person there!
-Yes – I’ve seen lots of changes … lots of new things come in – the computer side of it.
-Before I retired they brought in another new system and I kept thinking to myself ‘Oh my God, I’m going to look such an idiot’ because when you’re older you don’t always absorb the necessary information and sometimes you’re better off to be shown what to do rather than you read what to do – I would rather that happened to me anytime – and the chap we had from the firm who installed this new computer system – he took us all on a training course within our building and he said to me ‘I don’t know what you’re worrying about’ because, he said ‘you know exactly what you want to achieve with the information so I don’t know … you’ve got a logical mind and you might not feel very confident but you’ll be fine.’
+By the time, I retired, I was obviously the oldest person there and I’ve seen lots of changes including the introduction of computers.
+Just before I finished, they brought in another new system and I kept thinking to myself ‘Oh my God, I’m going to look such an idiot’ because when you’re older you don’t always absorb all the necessary information.
+I found it was better to be shown what to do rather than just reading what to do.
+The chap from the firm who installed this new computer system who took us all on a training course said to me ‘I don’t know what you’re worrying about’ because you know exactly what you want to achieve … you’ve got a logical mind and you might not feel very confident but you’ll be fine.’

-You see the thing is when I worked with the computer – the three systems that I had at Builders Equipment – we weren’t really given any basic … I wasn’t given any basic training on it – on computers – you had a package deal – you know they always send a package, don’t they?
+You see the thing is when I worked with computers on the three systems that I had at Builders Equipment, we weren’t really given any basic training.
+You had a package deal – you know they always send a package, don’t they?
 The information that I was using and needed was within these three packages and that’s like the information that you’ve got on your computer.
-So, you couldn’t … it was completely different because you had your own way of working to what you needed to achieve.

 I’ve had a wonderful working life, really.
 I don’t regret working – you know some people say ‘Oh, I’m glad I didn’t work’ but I’ve liked going to work.

-The hours I was working when I left – when I retired – I used to go in for quarter past seven in the morning and leave off at half past four in the afternoon – so I was fine really because that worked in with P..
-P. could drop me off on the way to work and pick me up on his way back so that worked nicely.
-If I needed to walk to work I could still walk to work within half an hour, so that again was near and handy.
+By the time I retired, I used to go in at quarter past seven in the morning and leave off at half past four in the afternoon which worked in with my husband.
+He would drop me off on the way to work and pick me up on his way back so that worked nicely.
+If I needed to walk to work I could do it within half an hour, so that again was near and handy.

 Working and being independent

-I think in some ways it’s what’s wrong with some of the youngsters today – because of silly parents bailing them out and helping them out, some of the youngsters … they’re quite happy for us to give them the money rather than earn it.
+I think in some ways it’s what’s wrong with some of the youngsters today because of silly parents bailing them out and helping them out.
+Some of the youngsters are quite happy for us to give them the money rather than earn it.
 I mean, my friend who has just been here today – she’s been saying exactly the same thing.

-I mean, when I was a little girl I did errands for the people who lived in my street – I used to walk to the butchers every morning, Monday to Saturday, sorry – Tuesday to Saturday … they didn’t open Monday – I used to walk from Rose Lane, down King Street to a little butchers shop called Swatman, which is near St Anne’s Wharf, and is now part of the Dragon Hall thing – that bottom bit there – and I used to walk round there every day and get five people’s meat within the little road where I lived.
-Right from a young age – from about ten I used to do that to earn my pocket money.
-They used to laugh at me because I used to stand in the butchers shop and if I didn’t like a piece of meat that he was going to give me I wouldn’t have that!
-No – I wouldn’t dare take the piece home which was too much fat on it or weren’t quite right.
-Sometimes he said to me … (years ago) – one my orders that I used to get was a piece of pork for four shillings and sixpence.
+I mean, when I was a little girl I did errands for the people who lived in my street – I used to walk to the butchers every morning, Monday to Saturday, sorry – Tuesday to Saturday … they didn’t open Monday.
+I used to walk from Rose Lane, down King Street to a little butchers shop called Swatman, near St Anne’s Wharf, and is now part of the Dragon Hall thing, and get five people’s meat within the little road where I lived.
+Right from from about ten, I used to do that to earn my pocket money.
+They used to laugh at me because I used to stand in the butchers shop and if I didn’t like a piece of meat, I wouldn’t have that!
+I wouldn’t dare take the piece home which had too much fat on it or wasn’t quite right.

-My brother used to do a paper round and he had quite a big round and if he was ever ill or anything like that I used to do his paper round for him … which was all over Recorder Road and Prince of Wales Road and places like that – so that was fine – always did little bits and it didn’t hurt us to do it.
+My brother used to do a paper round and he had quite a big round and if he was ever ill or anything like that I used to do his paper round for him, all over Recorder Road and Prince of Wales Road and it didn’t hurt us to do it.

 You have to be in a routine, don’t you – that is the thing – you have to be organised and in a routine otherwise that doesn’t work very well.